mkdgs/4p_jstemplate/README.md

 give me a feedback  ;)

-now work with node Js !
+now work with Express/NodeJs !
 stuff in node_js/
 ```
 // set template engine for express on node Js